Introduction

 Two-factor authentication (2FA) has evolved significantly over the years, with various methods emerging to enhance security.
 Below is an exhaustive list of 2FA methods arranged in chronological order of their prominence:

-Developed as part of the OATH standard, TOTP generates time-sensitive codes via authenticator apps like Google Authenticator and Microsoft Authenticator.
+Mechanism: Uses the open OATH framework to generate time-sensitive codes (RFC 6238) using apps like Google Authenticator and Microsoft Authenticator.

 With its numerous benefits, TOTP gained widespread adoption after the launch of the Google Authenticator app in 2010, quickly becoming a preferred choice for developers and enterprises looking for stronger authentication.